 Your health care provider will check to see if the high arch is flexible, meaning it can be moved around.

 Tests that may be done include:

-High arches -- especially ones that are flexible or well cared for -- may not need any treatment.
+High arches, particularly ones that are flexible or well cared for, may not need any treatment.